gohugoio/hugoDocs/content/en/templates/new-templatesystem-overview.md

         └── list.html
 ```

 [^internal]: The old way of doing it made it difficult or impossible to, e.g., override `_internal/disqus.html` in a theme.
-Now you can just create a partial with the same name.
+Now you can just create a _partial_ template with the same name.
 [^type]: The `type` set in front matter will effectively replace the `section` folder in [Page path][] when doing lookups.

 [Hugo v0.146.0]: https://github.com/gohugoio/hugo/releases/tag/v0.146.0